Azerbaijanis: In Iran

 Resentment came with Pahlavi policies that suppressed the use of the Azerbaijani language in local government, schools, and the press.
 However, with the advent of the Iranian Revolution in 1979, emphasis shifted away from nationalism as the new government highlighted religion as the main unifying factor.
 Islamic theocratic institutions dominate nearly all aspects of society.
 The Azerbaijani language and its literature are banned in Iranian schools.
 There are signs of civil unrest due to the policies of the Iranian government in Iranian Azerbaijan and increased interaction with fellow Azerbaijanis in Azerbaijan and satellite broadcasts from Turkey and other Turkic countries have revived Azerbaijani nationalism.
 In May 2006, Iranian Azerbaijan witnessed riots over publication of a cartoon depicting a cockroach speaking Azerbaijani that many Azerbaijanis found offensive.
 The cartoon was drawn by Mana Neyestani, an Azeri, who was fired along with his editor as a result of the controversy.
 One of the major incidents that happened recently was Azeris protests in Iran (2015) started in November 2015, after children's television programme Fitileha aired on 6 November on state TV that ridiculed and mocked the accent and language of Azeris and included offensive jokes.
-As a result, hundreds of ethnic Azeris have protested a program on state TV that contained what they consider an ethnic slur.
-Demonstrations were held in Tabriz, Urmia, Ardabil, and Zanjan, as well as Tehran and Karaj.
-Police in Iran have clashed with protesting people, fired tear gas to disperse crowds, and many demonstrators were arrested.
-One of the protesters, Ali Akbar Murtaza, reportedly "died of injuries" in Urmia.
-There were also protests held in front of Iranian embassies in Istanbul and Baku.
+As a result, ethnic Azeris protested a program on state TV that contained what they consider an ethnic slur.
 The head of the country's state broadcaster Islamic Republic of Iran Broadcasting (IRIB) Mohammad Sarafraz has apologized for airing the program, whose broadcast was later discontinued.

 Azerbaijanis are an intrinsic community of Iran, and their style of living closely resemble those of Persians:

 There is significant cross-border trade between Azerbaijan and Iran, and Azerbaijanis from Azerbaijan go into Iran to buy goods that are cheaper, but the relationship was tense until recently.
 However, relations have significantly improved since the Rouhani administration took office.

 Subgroups

-There are several Azerbaijani ethnic groups, each of which has particularities in the economy, culture, and everyday life.
+There are at least ten Azerbaijani ethnic groups, each of which has particularities in the economy, culture, and everyday life.
 Some Azerbaijani ethnic groups continued in the last quarter of the 19th century.